xamarin/xamarin-macios/tests/xtro-sharpie/README.md

 ### Ideas

-Anything we do not check but for which data is available.
+Anything we do not check but for which data is available, e.g.

+* NullAllowed;
+* Enum member values;
+* Generic updates to existing API (need to find a way to avoid braking changes first)

 ## Notes

 * To develop you need a checkout of ObjectiveSharpie

-* clang is only built for 64bits so you need a 64bits mono to execute the tool.
-That might change to reuse Sharpie own runtime once it's installed on every bots;
+* `clang` is only built for 64bits so you need a 64bits mono to execute the tool.
+The latest mono versions (required to build `xamarin-macios` supply a `mono64` binary);

-* To be able to use XS to build/debug you need to set your runtime to a mono that was compiled with 64bits support.
-The currenylu shipping Mono version (4.0) does not ship with a 64bits runtime for OSX;
+* You can use the `gen-[platform]` or `gen-all` target of the `Makefile` to generate C# code for all the API from the headers.
+You can then copy/paste from the (large) files to create the missing bindings;